ZachAttakk/adventofcode/2021/readme.md

 Hey that worked first try!
 And this library has the ability to provide a heuristic function if I actually do want to make it A*!
 This is a much better implementation!

+### Part 2

+> The entire cave is actually five times larger in both dimensions than you thought; the area you originally scanned is just one tile in a 5x5 tile area that forms the full map.
+Using the full map, what is the lowest total risk of any path from the top left to the bottom right?